 Refund policies vary by degree program.
 All programs except GMAP and GBA adhere to the University guidelines listed here (http://students.tufts.edu/financial-services/billing/withdraw-tufts).
 GBA students are eligible for a 100% refund through the end of the add/drop period.
 After the end of the add/drop period, no refunds are offered.

 GMAP students adhere to the following refund policy:

-1st to the 12th calendar day after the start of the start he reading
+1st to the 12th calendar day after the start of refund 80%

-periodrefund 80%
+the reading period

 13th to the 19th refund 60%

 20th to the 26th refund 40%

 27th to the 33rd refund 20%

 Thereafter no refund